Our Helping Kids Succeed initiative works to:

 Team members develop valuable skills, like public speaking, project management, and marketing.

 We have over 50 team alumni from the past 8 years.

 Click here to watch a series of short web of support videos created by past YES Team members.

 Our handbook is full of great information, including an overview of the HKS model, data on the power of strong webs of support, exercises to help students and adults understand their personal web, and over 900 creative ideas on how to build stronger webs.

-Pick up a free copy at the UWH office.
+Pick up a free copy at the UWH office or UWH hosted event.